giuliamasoero/giuliamasoero.github.io/content/authors/admin/_index.md

 <!-- add a brief description of your research interests and project -->

-Giulia is interested in ecology, behaviour, population dynamics and evolutionary ecology, with a particular interest for birds as study species.
-She is a Marie Skłodowska-Curie fellow with a 2.5yr postdoc project that sees the collaboration between the University of Ottawa (Canada), University of Aberdeen (UK) and the Vogelwarte (Switzerland).
-Her project aims at investigating and explaining the recent changes in body size of Alpine swifts and understanding the short- and long-term effects of these changes.
+I am interested in ecology, behaviour, population dynamics and evolutionary ecology, with a particular love for birds as study species.
+I am a Marie Skłodowska-Curie fellow with a 2.5yr postdoc project that sees the collaboration between the University of Ottawa (Canada), University of Aberdeen (UK) and the Vogelwarte (Switzerland).
+My project aims at investigating and explaining the recent changes in body size of Alpine swifts and understanding the short- and long-term effects of these changes.
-In her free time, you can find her hiking in a nice forest or up a mountain.
+In my free time, you can find my hiking in a nice forest or up a mountain.